nusait/lar-redesign/readme.md

 #### Artisan Command: `template:transform`

 'template:transform' transforms a cascade template into laravel blade file.
-To use: `php artisan template:transform [source-file]`
+To use: `php artisan template:transform source-file[optional]`
-The source file needs to be in `app/Cascade/newest-template` directory
+The source file needs to be in `app/Cascade/newest-template` directory.
+Default Source filename is 'redesign-template.xml'
 The destination file needs will be generated to `app/views/transformed-template.blade.php`

 #### To change which template to use: